bbertucc/Nimbly/readme.md

 ### Included Plugins
 This theme includes the free [Advanced Custom Fields] plugin (version 4.4.3) and the [ACF Repeater Field plugin] (version 1.1.1).
 Nimbly also includes configured classes for the [Gravity Forms] plugin, and the [Font Awesome] icon font.

+### Contributing to Nimbly
+Nimbly is currently in Alpha.
+Features may be completely reinvisions and bugs may still need to be squashed.
+Feedback is mightily appreciated.

 [Blake Bertuccelli]:https://www.linkedin.com/in/blakebertuccelli
 [Advanced Custom Fields]:http://www.advancedcustomfields.com/
 [ACF Repeater Field plugin]:http://www.advancedcustomfields.com/resources/repeater/y87rzmvcd82Ta6JK